A-Star100/simpliplay-android/POSSIBLE_NEW_FEATURES.md

 5. Maybe, revamp the Flutter app to use flutter_vlc_player instead of video_player & chewie, because the current combination has many bugs to the point where normally unnecessary modifications needed to be made.
 6. Add support for URLs and files (as well as a wakelock) for the Kotlin Media3 demo (for that, please contribute [here](https://github.com/akhorasani/Media3Player), as the demo here is only a simple modification of that project.
 7. Make the UI more intuitive, right now it is a tiny bit clunky.
+8. Make sure the app properly detects which type of media was picked first out of URLs, files, and playlists (for ExoPlayer only, the others are fine).